-HR Chain of Command
+HR Chain of Command and Salaries

 The HR chain of command is very important for the staff to understand.
 Each worker in human resources will have slightly different roles to play.
 It is important to make sure that one human resources staff is getting overloaded in terms of tasks or surprise employee visits.